afqueiruga/afqueiruga.github.io/CV.md

 in Transport in Porous Media.
 - Abali, B. E. and **A. F. Queiruga**, "Theory and computation of electromagnetic fields and thermomechanical structure interaction for systems undergoing large deformations," under review in the Journal of Computational Physics.
 - Reagan, M. T., G. J. Moridis, **A. F. Queiruga**, and S.J.
 Kim, "System Response to Gas Production from a Heterogeneous Hydrate Accumulation at the UBGH2-6 Site of the Ulleung Basin in the Korean East Sea," under review in the Journal of Petroleum Science and Engineering.
-- Reagan, M. T., G. J. Moridis, **A. F. Queiruga**, T. Collett, and R. Boswell.
-"Evaluation of the Performance of the Oceanic Hydrate Accumulation at Site NGHP-02-09 in the Krishna-Godawari Basin During a Production Test and Under Full Production", under review in Marine and Petroleum Geology.

 # Publications

+1. Reagan, M. T., G. J. Moridis, **A. F. Queiruga**, and R. Boswell.
+"Evaluation of the Performance of the Oceanic Hydrate Accumulation at Site NGHP-02-09 in the Krishna-Godawari Basin During a Production Test and Under Full Production", Marine and Petroleum Geology (2018), in press.
 1. **Queiruga, A. F.** and G. J. Moridis, "Numerical experiments on the convergence properties of state-based peridynamic laws and influence functions in two-dimensional problems."
 Computer